 Also feel free to follow me on Instragram at @kerrymckim

-Here are 5 things I am grateful for this week.
+Here is what I am grateful for this week.

 My daughter and I spent a fun day with Kimmy Gibbler and her family at Hick’s Orchard where we picked apples and did a corn maze.
 So much fall fun!